Our pupils staff and governors have all been involved in developing our Christian Values.

 Matthew Chapter 6 verse 14 'If you forgive others the wrongs they have done to you, your Father in Heaven will also forgive you.'

 Our school rules are John Wesley's rule.
-These are discussed during every worship, displayed around the school and linked to our Behaviour for Learning policy.
+These are discussed during every worship, displayed around the school and linked to our Behaviour policy.